 Stacey Vanek Smith is a longtime public radio reporter and host, highly regarded for her insight and journalism on work, business, and economics.
-Vanek Smith previously served as a correspondent and host for NPR’s Planet Money and Marketplace.
-Currently, she is the host of NPR’s daily podcast, The Indicator from Planet Money.
+Vanek Smith served as a correspondent and host for NPR’s Planet Money and Marketplace and, until recently, the host of NPR’s daily podcast, The Indicator from Planet Money.
 Her work has appeared in Time Magazine, The New York Times, and People Magazine.

 Vanek Smith is also the author of the forthcoming Machiavelli for Women: Defend Your Worth, Grow Your Ambition, and Win the Workplace, on how today’s women can apply the principles of 16th-century philosopher Niccolò Machiavelli to their 21st-century work lives and shatter the glass ceiling once and for all.
 With charm and wit, Vanek Smith uses Machiavelli’s The Prince as a guide to understanding behavior and power in Renaissance politics—demonstrating how women can use those same principles today to take and maintain power in careers where they have long been cast as second-best.
 Highlighting the latest research, tips from successful women across many industries, and experiences from Vanek Smith’s own life, Machiavelli for Women offers real tools to combat these obstacles in areas including money, promotions, negotiating, and getting interrupted.